atsushieno/aap-core/docs/DEVELOPERS.md

 Here is the XML content details:

 - `<plugin>` element
-  - `manufacturer` attribute: name of the plugin manufacturer or developer or whatever.
-(TODO: we may rename it to `developer`. `manufacturer` sounds like MIDI too much, which were mostly for hardware vendors.)
+  - `developer` attribute: name of the plugin developer (person, team, company, etc.).
   - `name` attribute: the display name of the plugin.
   - `unique-id` attribute: unique ID like `urn:org.androidaudioplugin/samples/aapbarebonepluginsample/TestFilter` .
   - `version` attribute: version ID of the plugin like `1.0`.